Chavs: The Demonization of the Working Class: The “Chav” Stereotype

 By the influence of neoliberalism also harmful and reductive classifications of the working class in modern British society have taken place.
 Often enough, they level out the structural reason for poverty and inequality by representing them as the results of personal failure or moral deficiency.
 As Walker and Roberts explain,working-class men are frequently cast in dualistic form: as obsolete and resistant to modernisation or as hyper masculinised, deficient of emotion and associated with criminality, violence, and ‘welfare dependency’（ Walker and Roberts 2017. p.
 3）.
-Another example relates to how and to what extent working class life is being pathologized in mainstream media, specifically on reality television programmes—Benefits Street of The Jeremy Kyle Show.
+Another example relates to how and to what extent working class life is being pathologized in mainstream media, specifically on reality television programmes—Benefits Street or The Jeremy Kyle Show.
 Such programming usually portrays poverty as a condition suffered by the poor due to bad lifestyle choices rather than because of structural disadvantage.

 However, this framing is very classist and extremely gendered and racialized.
-For instance, works class white males have often been cursed, for right wing populism, Brexit and xenophobic moves because they have been depicted as people full of anger, ignorance, and resentment towards multiculturalism and globalisation.
+For instance, working class white males have often been condemned for right wing populism, Brexit and xenophobic attitudes and depicted as being full of anger, entitlement, ignorance, and resentment towards multiculturalism and globalisation.
 The stereotype of the “lazy shirker” or “feckless father” further entrenches the notion that working-class individuals are socially deviant and resistant to self-improvement, despite evidence that many continue to uphold traditional responsibilities such as providing for their families.

 These narratives serve a broader ideological purpose within neoliberal discourse: they shift attention away from structural inequality and instead blame individuals for their socioeconomic marginalisation.
 Such portrayals delegitimise legitimate grievances by recasting systemic exclusion as the outcome of individual moral failure.
 In doing so, they erode social solidarity and justify the withdrawal of welfare support and public services.

 The figure of the "chav" emerged in early 2000s Britain as a potent symbol of working-class demonisation.
-Originally a piece of British slang applied to working-class youth—particularly those wearing branded sportswear and associated with "anti-social" behaviour—the term rapidly evolved into a broader caricature of the white working class as vulgar, criminal, and culturally deficient Rather than being defined purely by poverty, chavs are mocked for their perceived lack of taste, refinement, and ambition—qualities framed as indicators of symbolic class failure.
+Originally a piece of British slang applied to working-class youth—particularly those wearing branded sportswear and associated with "anti-social" behaviour.
+The term rapidly evolved into a broader caricature of the white working class as vulgar, criminal, and culturally deficient Rather than being defined purely by poverty, chavs are mocked for their perceived lack of taste, refinement, and ambition qualities framed as indicators of symbolic class failure.